gvwilson/sensibleadventures/nardica/nardica.md

 "Nobody has said otherwise,"
 Doctor Johel replied,
 her "yet" unspoken.
-"And if Iffelia or Commander Wales had told us the drone was theirs and let us inspect it, perhaps this could have been avoided."
+"And if Fifth or Commander Wales had told us the drone was theirs and let us inspect it, perhaps this could have been avoided."